wearehanno/oskar/README.md

 ###Run the app

-    $ mongod # will start MongoDB on port 27071 and initialise the database
+    # will start MongoDB on port 27071 and initialise the database
+    $ mongod

+    # Install the dependencies
     $ npm install

+    # Start the app using Heroku Foreman
     $ foreman start web

 You can then view the app at [http://localhost:5000](http://localhost:5000)